 |

-I saw that the law of mortal belief included all error, and
+I saw that the law of mortal belief included all

-continue unaware of man's inalienable rights and in subjection to hopeless
+will continue unaware of man's inalienable rights and in subjection to hopeless

 slavery, because some public teachers permit an ignorance of divine power, an